 Deep Dish Carton RedesigN

-Art Direction / Packaging
+Services: Art Direction / Package Design

 In 2019 the Gino’s East Frozen Pizzas cartons underwent a major redesign.
 Three years later, I was again approached to tackle updating the package design based on updated customer interaction.
-Gino’s East wanted to focus on a natural looking box with a greater emphasis on color than the previous boxes.
-With that knowledge in mind, I proposed a carton with a natural carton look, bold typography that more closely aligned with Gino’s East as a brand, and an emphasis on the Gino’s East story.

 Gino’s East Deep Dish Cartons